 Team

-The SCAN team consists of seven part-time staff whose experience within the wider contemporary art community brings a range of skills to the organisation.
-Drawing on their work as artists, curators, writers and many other areas of the visual arts, they share a commitment to the promotion and development of the sector in Scotland.
+The SCAN team consists of seven staff members – one full-time, six part-time – whose experience within the wider contemporary art community brings a range of skills to the organisation.
+Drawing on their work as artists, curators, writers and organisers, they share a commitment to the promotion and development of the visual arts in Scotland.

 -